web-engineering/web-engineering-textbook/source/code.md

 * [PHP Code Sniffer](https://github.com/squizlabs/PHP_CodeSniffer)

-You can incorporate linting into your editor, this way you will be
+You can incorporate linting into your editor, this way you will never stray far from the style guide.

-## Configuring Rubocop
+## Example Linter for Ruby: Rubocop

 When you run `rubocop` it will examine all the files in the current directory, and in subdirectories.